top of page

 Practical insights for public safety leaders who are done with generic advice

 I write about the gap between what agencies intend and what they actually deliver - and what it takes to close it.
-Published in national and international law enforcement publications
+Published in national and international law enforcement publications.

 PoliceOne